 - Return to natural-self experiences (remember and recreate).

-- Learn about your vessel nature (Read Self: Who Am I?)
+- Learn about your vessel nature by reading Self: Who Am I?

 3 Books Will Help You with Understanding & Reducing Your Ego